MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOApplicationPermission.md

 ## SYNOPSIS

-Adds permissions for a guest application to access a SharePoint Embedded application.
+Manages permissions for a guest application to access a SharePoint Embedded application.

 ## SYNTAX